magician79/gpg-vault/README.md

 # gpg-vault v0.1.0

-Easy-to-use Bash script for symmetric encryption and decryption of files/folders using GPG.
+Basic Bash script for symmetric encryption and decryption of files using GPG.

 ## Features